-During the year under review, there was no pecuniary relationship or transactions between the Company and any of its Non-Executive Directors, except with Mr. Ravindra K. Raje (refer Notes to Financial Statements forming part of the Annual Report) apart from sitting fees, commission (if any) and reimbursement of expenses incurred by them for the purpose of attending the meetings of the Company.
+During the year under review, there was no pecuniary relationship or transactions between the Company and any of its Non-Executive Directors, apart from sitting fees, commission (if any) and reimbursement of expenses incurred by them for the purpose of attending the meetings of the Company.

-During the Financial Year 2022-23, the Company did not advance any loan to any of its directors or companies and firms in which directors are interested.
+During the Financial Year 2023-24, the Company did not advance any loan to any of its directors or companies and firms in which directors are interested.

-Non-Executive Directors' compensation and disclosures
+a) Non-Executive Directors' compensation and disclosures

 The Non-Executive Directors, including Independent Directors, are paid Sitting fees for attending the meetings of the Board and Committees of the Board.
-The Company pays sitting fee of ₹20,000/- per meeting to the Non-Executive Directors for attending Meetings of the Board, ₹4,000/- per meeting for attending the Audit Committee Meeting and ₹2,500/- per meeting for Nomination and Remuneration Committee and Stakeholder's Relationship Committee Meeting.
+The Company pays sitting fee of ₹ 20,000/- per meeting to the Non-Executive Directors for attending Meetings of the Board, ₹ 4,000/- per meeting for attending the Audit Committee Meeting and ₹ 2,500/- per meeting for Nomination and Remuneration Committee and Stakeholder's Relationship Committee Meeting.
+CSR Committee Meeting and Independent Director' Separate meeting no sitting fees being paid.